Schedule of Events

 In case of inclement weather, this event will be moved inside to the Marketplace, and classes will be assigned specific times in order to allow seating for all.
 We appreciate your cooperation with a rain plan if it is necessary.

-70th Reunion Class Dinner - Saturday
+70th Reunion Class Dinner and Class Photo

 50th Reunion Class Dinner